-Bronwyn is a science communicator, educator and writer working primarily with the Kinghorn Centre for Clinical Genomics.
+Bronwyn is a science communicator, educator, researcher and writer working primarily with the Kinghorn Centre for Clinical Genomics.
 She is responsible for planning and developing a strategic program to engage public and professional audiences in genomic medicine.

 In past roles in Australia, the US and UK, Bronwyn has focused on engaging different audiences with genetics, genomics and molecular biology.
 She has curated museum exhibitions in Australia, the US and the UK, and developed education programs for school students, teachers, professionals and public audiences.
 Bronwyn produced award-winning online resources for Cold Spring Harbor Laboratory’s Dolan DNA Learning Center on molecular biology, genetics and cancer.
 She also established and managed the public engagement team for the largest genome centre in Europe, the Wellcome Trust Sanger Institute.

 Throughout her career, Bronwyn’s focus has shifted between directly producing resources, advising on large public projects and enabling researchers in their own public engagement efforts.
-She has advised on exhibitions for the Science Museum and Natural History Museum in London, and significantly contributed to innovative education and public engagement collaborations, such as Inside DNA: a genomic revolution (http://www.insidedna.org.uk) and Routes alternate reality game (Wellcome Trust/Channel 4).
+She has advised on exhibitions for the Science Museum and Natural History Museum in London, and significantly contributed to innovative education and public engagement collaborations, including educational resources, travelling exhibitions and events, alternate reality games, and a range of broadcast media.

 1995 - Graduate Diploma of Education (Secondary), Monash University - Australia